 Over 40% of organizations report suffering from a skills gap when it comes to app development.

-Companies realize that they cannot find and hire enough developers to build the mobile apps they need.
-They're now turning to new software and a new class of mobile app developer to get the job done.
+Companies realize that they cannot find and hire enough developers to pay to code applications they need.
+They're now turning to new software and a new class of mobile app developers to get the job done.

 Citizen Developers Can Build Business Apps

 The term "Citizen Developers" refers to business users outside of IT using development tools to solve business problems.
-These people may be a line of business domain expert or a business analyst.
-Gartner explains that a citizen developer is:
+These people may be a line of business domain experts or business analysts.
+Gartner explains this new type of developer:

 An Infographic Explaining Citizen Development